Can healthcare companies do well and do good?

 I’ve compiled a few questions and insights to help you think about the changes needed for the industry to move toward value based care.

-Under the new rules of capitalism, the healthcare industry should be considering all stakeholders including patients, providers, employees, vendors and payers in their policies and business practices.
+Under the new rules of capitalism, the healthcare industry should be considering all stakeholders including consumers, patients, providers, employees, vendors and payers in their policies and business practices.

 2/ How should healthcare providers be compensated?